Port

 Meals not included

-No trip to Polynesia is complete without sailing Moorea's shoreline beauty as Wallis and Cook did when exploring South Pacific.
-Set sail on the maxi-catamaran, offering plenty of shaded seating under the canopy, while sun seekers can relax on the two large nets located in the bow.
+Set sail on a maxi-catamaran, offering plenty of shaded seating under the canopy, while sun seekers can relax on the two large nets located in the bow.
 Thanks to its short draft, you will be amazed where your maxi catamaran can take you -- shallow lagoon waters and close-up views of the shore are the norm.

-Get your hands on the wheel while the crew sets up the sails for magnificent sailing along the in-shore reef.
 Feel the sea breeze as you discover the lush and appealing scenery of Moorea.
 Cross the reef through the passage and see an amazing mix of blue and green water, overwater bungalows and local houses -- the stuff of gorgeous photos.

 At a swim stop, a mask and snorkel are provided.
-Access to the water is made by way of a large, easy step ladder that makes getting into and out of the water a snap.
-This sandy area boasts tiki carved stones, which are worth a visit.
+Access to the water is made by way of a large, easy stepladder that makes getting into and out of the water a snap.
+This sandy area boasts tiki-carved stones, which are worth a visit.

-Back on board, settle on the catamaran decks or nets, and relax with refreshments while you sail your way home through the bay of 'the lizard isle'.
+Back on board, settle on the catamaran decks or nets, and relax with refreshments while you sail your way home through the bay of ‘the Lizard Isle.’
 Keep your eyes peeled for spinner dolphins -- an added bonus if you spot one.

 Notes: